Is the Stock Market Open Today? Full List of Holidays

 Some of the links in this post are from our sponsors.
 Read our disclosure to see how we make money.

 As a former stockbroker I still forget when exchanges are open.
-They don’t always follow bank holidays, so it’s easily confusing to know whether or not the stock market is open for business.
+They don’t always follow bank holidays, so it’s easy to get confused about whether or not the stock market is open for business.

-If you want to know if the stock market is open today, our guide explains when it’s closed for business.
+Read our guide to see if the stock market is open today, and find out when it’s closed for business.

 Stock Market Holidays

 You may not realize it, but stock market holidays are closely tied to banking holidays.
 However, they don’t always mirror each other.

 The New York Stock Exchange (NYSE) and the NASDAQ operate on a similar holiday schedule to most banks.
 But, they don’t operate the same.